Sv443-Network/UserUtils/README-summary.md

 ## UserUtils
 Library with various utilities for userscripts - register listeners for when CSS selectors exist, intercept events, manage persistent user configurations, modify the DOM more easily and more.
 Contains builtin TypeScript declarations.
-Webpack compatible and supports ESM and CJS.
+Fully web compatible and supports ESM and CJS imports and global declaration.
 Licensed under the [MIT license.](https://github.com/Sv443-Network/UserUtils/blob/main/LICENSE.txt)

 You may want to check out my [template for userscripts in TypeScript](https://github.com/Sv443/Userscript.ts) that you can use to get started quickly.
 It also includes this library by default.